nova0821/iotjs-wiki/Build-for-Linux.md

 ./tools/build.py --buildtype=debug --builddir=output
 ```

-If you want to build 32bit version in x86_64 and debug only a library,
+If you want to build 32bit version in x86_64 and debug version only produce a library,
 ```
 ./tools/build.py --target-arch=i686 --buildtype=debug --buildlib
 ```